 Administrative Core Services

 The Administrative core, directed by Drs.
-Bonnie Ramsey and E. Pete Greenberg, is responsible for overall management and oversight of the UW CFRTC.
+Bonnie Ramsey and Pradeep Singh, is responsible for overall management and oversight of the UW CFRTC.
 The core will ensure that the CFRTC will continue to lead translational Cystic Fibrosis related research at the University of Washington and its affiliated institutions and remain internationally recognized in this field.
 This overall goal will be achieved through the following specific aims.

 1. Provide leadership in setting overall direction for the UW CFRTC.

 - Work closely with Biomedical Core Directors to set priorities for research services and expertise provided to UW CFRTC members and users

 - Ensure that Biomedical Cores are evolving and responsive to changes in technologies and CF research advances worldwide.